|

 still interesting to chat for a few minutes with the Speaker of the House

--- it's not something you get to do every day. |
+-- it's not something one gets to do every day. |

 |